Early Music Access Project

 Black Fiddlers: A Documentary Film

 Early Music Access Project partnered with Heritage Film Project to produce Black Fiddlers, a groundbreaking documentary from filmmaker Eduardo Montes-Bradley.
 The film was recently an official selection at the Virginia Film Festival in Charlottesville, Virginia.
 EMAP sponsored a virtual screening in November 2022.
+The film is now available for streaming via Kanopy.

 Picture